 - Twitter is powered by the Scala programming language which run on the Java virtual machine.

 - Google.
 See also the list of accounts of Google on Twitter.

-- Tweets from people.
+- AMazing tweets from famous people.

 Scripts and useful tools

 - How to display tweets on his website.
 Including tweets from other members.

 - Open source software that run Twitter.
 On Github.

 - Does Follow.
 For anxious persons, an online tool that checks that those you follow, follow you too.